I Need A Vita Now!

 Formatting rules for your resume

-As you have completed writing, it’s time to give your resume a makeover.
-Formatting and the overall look the resume matter and often determine whether a resume will be read through or not.
+As you have completed writing, it’s time to give your document a makeover.
+Formatting and the overall look the Curriculum Vitae matter and often determine whether a CV will be read through or not.
 Here is our basic format your resume tips:

 1. Use a professional font